Katie Gibbs: Advocacy

 Prior to forming E4D, Gibbs was involved in social and political campaigning for the Green Party of Canada, where she was the co-chair of the first youth wing of the Green Party, the President of her local riding Green Party association, and worked at the central Green Party office in Ottawa during the 2011 elections.
 During her PhD, Gibbs was one of the organizers for a Death of Evidence protest in Ottawa, in July 2012.
 Over 2,000 scientists and supporters attended the protest, which was in the form of a mock funeral, to protest then Prime Minister Stephen Harper's government funding cuts to basic science research.
 The protest's success prompted Gibbs to co-found E4D: a non-partisan Canadian non-profit organization which advocates for evidence-based policy-making in the government.

 Gibbs is E4D's Executive Director.
 On behalf of the organization, Gibbs has commented on various science policy issues in the media, including the hiring of Mona Nemer (Canada's Chief Science Advisor), the firing of Molly Shoichet (Ontario's first Chief Scientist) and the introduction of scientific integrity guidelines in the Canadian government.

 She was a panellist at the Canadian Science Policy Conference for a panel titled 'Science Integrity: Jump-starting Public Science' and is also the co-author of several articles in the Ottawa Citizen.

 Awards

 In 2015, Gibbs was shortlisted for the Everyday Political Citizen of the Year award.
 Gibbs received a 2016 Young Alumni Awards of Excellence from her alma mater, the University of Ottawa.

 Politics

 On September 28, 2021, Gibbs was nominated to run for the Ontario Liberal Party in the 2022 election.
+Running in Ottawa Centre, she came in second behind incumbent Ontario New Democratic Party Member of Provincial Parliament Joel Harden.